GTFOBins/GTFOBins.github.io/CONTRIBUTING.md

 - `file-write`, `file-read`, `upload`, and `download` allows a `limited` flag that is `true` when the example is not able handle arbitrary binary data.

-Some features support additional fields:
+Some contexts support additional fields:

 - `suid` allows a `limited` flag that is `true` when the example only works with distributions whose default shell does not drop SUID privileges;